 Elmbrook United is a non-profit organization that relies heavily on the volunteerism of our families and players.
-We truly appreciate all our volunteers.
-We couldn’t run Elmbrook United without you!
+We truly appreciate all our volunteers and couldn’t run Elmbrook United without you!

-Club Jobs: These are jobs that generally benefit the club as a whole, such as: field relining, field drawing, soccer park maintenance, garbage collection, Bob Buss Tournament worker, office assistant, concessions worker, division director, recreational coach/assistant coach, recreational manager, U6/U7 referee, special events worker.
+These are jobs that generally benefit the club as a whole, such as: field relining, field drawing, soccer park maintenance, garbage collection, Academy or Bob Buss Tournament worker, office assistant, concessions worker, division director, recreational coach/assistant coach, recreational manager, U6/U7 referee, special events worker.

-Competitive Team Jobs: These are jobs that benefit a specific competitive team, such as: manager, treasurer, tournament registration person, Elmbrook United Select Cup Tournament representative, team statistician, team social director, photographer, indoor coordinator, team fundraiser, team website manager, first aid kit organizer.
+These are jobs that benefit a specific select team, such as: manager, treasurer, tournament registration person, Elmbrook United Select Cup Tournament representative, team statistician, team social director, photographer, indoor coordinator, team fundraiser, team website manager, first aid kit organizer.

 The Volunteer Deposit collected from each family is designed to encourage sufficient volunteerism to keep the club running.